jCho23/FM-Pro-Mobile/README.md

 # FM Pro Mobile

-This demo properly illustrates how to get started with Xamarin Test Cloud.
+This demo properly illustrates how to get started with Xamarin Test Cloud with Xamarin.UITest.
 <br>
 I have included test code samples and a fully-working test script.